-Sex In Space Not Kinky Preoccupation – Odd Data Found In Serious Studies
+Sex In Space Not Kinky Preoccupation: Odd Data Found In Serious Studies

 — NPR (@NPR) March 14, 2017

-With only 11 percent of the astronauts who have gone into space being female it is not easy to grab statistics on the effects of space on their hormones.
+With only 11 percent of the astronauts who have gone into space being female, it is not easy to grab statistics on the effects of space on their hormones.
 Many of these female astronauts have opted to take medication to alter their menstrual cycles so they don’t occur while in space.
-They have that option today, but according to Popular Science, there was once a time where the mindset was, “a menstruating or hormonal woman just wouldn’t be able to handle herself in the challenging environment of spaceflight.”
-That was in the mid 1960s when NASA space flight program was not opened to women.
+They have that option today, but according to Popular Science, there was once a time where the mindset was that “a menstruating or hormonal woman just wouldn’t be able to handle herself in the challenging environment of spaceflight.”
+That was in the mid-1960s when NASA space flight program was not opened to women.

 In 1983, American physicist Sally Ride became the first female American astronaut to travel to space. #InternationalWomensDay pic.twitter.com/tjC89sLYtc